souradipp76/MM-PoE/paper/paper.md

 ## Model

-For the core experiments, we utilized the GIT and BLIP models, chosen for its balance between computational efficiency and performance in instruction-tuned vision language tasks.
-These models have demonstrated strong capabilities in handling various multi-modal tasks and serves as a robust platform for evaluating our MM-PoE method.
+For the core experiments, we utilized the GIT and BLIP models, chosen for their balance between computational efficiency and performance in instruction-tuned vision language tasks.
+These models have demonstrated strong capabilities in handling various multi-modal tasks and serve as a robust platform for evaluating our MM-PoE method.

 ## Baselines